jicamargo/space-travelers/README.md

 ### Key Features <a name="key-features"></a>

-- Add the functionality of the two reducers of the rockets and missions 🪄
+- Add the functionality of the two reducers of the rockets and missions.🪄
 - Fetch the data from the API for the rockets and missions.👌
 - Use the react-router dom for navigating from one page to another.💯